penumbra-zone/penumbra/docs/protocol/src/crypto/flow-encryption/threshold-encryption.md

 For our threshold encryption scheme, we require three important properties:

-* Homomorphism: we must be able to operate over ciphertexts, by combining value commitments from many participants into a batched value.
+* Homomorphism: we must be able to operate over ciphertexts, by combining balance commitments from many participants into a batched value.
 * Verifiability: we must be able to verify that a given value $v_i$ was encrypted correctly to a given ciphertext $c_i$
 * Robustness: up to $n-t$ validators must be permitted to either fail to provide a decryption share or provide in invalid decryption share.